ciselab/HasBugs/tools/README.md

 To be done

-- [] Run all .sh in references and put their results in data
+- [] Run all .sh in references and put their results in data (with a given depth of git-history)
 - [] Dependencies to do so
 - [] Docker compose to run the same on windows / any machine
 - [] Script to merge the datapoint.js to dataset.js